sheetalsingala/terraform-provider-datadog/docs/data-sources/service_level_objective.md

 ### Read-Only

 - `description` (String) The description of the service level objective.
+- `monitor_ids` (List of Number) A list of monitor IDs that defines the scope of a monitor service level objective.
 - `name` (String) Name of the Datadog service level objective
 - `query` (List of Object) The metric query of good / total events (see [below for nested schema](#nestedatt--query))
 - `target_threshold` (Number) The primary target threshold of the service level objective.